ami1996/python/README.md

 # python
-implementation of small and basic games/ applications for fun!!
+implementation of small and basic games/ applications with GUI for fun!!